IoannisGkanatsios/Sentinel-1_incidence_angle_normalization/README.md

   -i LOAD_SAR, --load_sar LOAD_SAR
                         Provide a path to the sar data --ref_angle REF_ANGLE
-                        Provide a value for incidence angle normalziation --linear LINEAR       Performs angle correction based on linear regression.
+                        Provide a value for incidence angle normalziation.
+If not provided, 33 degrees is the default --linear LINEAR       Performs angle correction based on linear regression.
 It requires a shapefile (points) as an input.
                         Point data should be colected from near to far range.
 It is more appropriate for oceonographic applications
   --sqr_cosine          Performs angle correction based on the square cosine.
 Is it more appropriate for land applications